6 steps on how to bring the benefits of minimalism to your personal finances

 This post may contain affiliate links.
 Please read my full disclosure for more info

 Let’s learn about minimalism!
 Wait, what?!?
-I totally get the concept of “mental load” and if you’re a hard working woman you do too!
+I totally get the concept of “mental load” and if you’re a hard-working woman you do too!
 It speaks to me on a deep and very influential level.
 Part of me thinks that my brain can’t handle ONE MORE THING!
 You too?
 Oh, and don’t forget all the “stuff”!
 With that, I am very much drawn to a minimalist approach to home and life.
-While I’m not a die hard minimalist, I am getting better at pairing down the excess, useless and cluttered every day.
+While I’m not a die-hard minimalist, I am getting better at paring down the excess, useless and cluttered every day.
 My finances and yours are no exception to decluttering!
 So let’s dive in on how you can bring in minimalism for your finances.

 What is Minimalism?

 The minimalism lifestyle philosophy may seem like a scary concept to some; hearkening images on sleeping on a pallet, in a one-room apartment, eating beans.
 A.k.a. deprivation!
 No, that’s not it, not it at all!